Remix

 This component will render:

-- User info if the user is signed in.
+- User info and the guest book if the user is signed in.

 - Sign-up form if the user is not signed in.